nemosupremo/vault-gatekeeper/docs/docs/doc.md

 Gatekeeper server can be started by running the `server` command.
 For example `gatekeeper server` or `docker run nemosupremo/vault-gatekeeper server`.

 The section will cover configuring the Gatekeeper server.
 Gatekeeper can be configured with command line options, or environment variables.
 The environment variables are named the same as the command line options, except they are all UPPERCASE and the dashes (`-`) will become underscores (`_`).
+For example the `--listen-addr` command line flag can also be set with the `LISTEN_ADDR` environment variable.

 ### HTTP Configuration